Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 at the same time, wrap around the Sanwa JLF lever such that motions in the lever result in motions of the magnets.
 They feature a slot in the center into which the ***actuator*** of the lever fits into.

-> picture of one slider arm on lever ; gif of sliding single arm

 The lever may slide along the axis the slot opens, but the lever moves the whole part in the axis of the arms.

-Two slider arms must be printed ***as mirrors of one another***.
-This allows them to overlap in the center.
-The 3D slider arm files given come with multiple variations.
-These variations are as follows:
-- +BRIM- Designed with custom brims to prevent/limit warping during manufacturing on small arm sections
-- +EXPANDED- Designed for materials that shrink when cooling, with an expanded center slot

 These sliders may require post processing, as any imperfections and bumps on the surface can lead to friction and binding in the slider guide.
 This should be done with sandpaper or careful filing to flatten the sides of the slider arms.